seuntech/vidalytics/README.md

 java -> java files shared by all themes

-lang -> language file desgined to be recorednised automatically by browser, but for this project it will be managed from config file
+lang -> language file desgined to be recorgnised automatically by browser, but for this project it will be managed from config file

 log -> all error log are stored here by date

-plugin - > the file managing each section
+plugin - > the file managing each section of the app

 product - > where images are stored